autonomys/subspace-docs/docs/develop/nova/remix_guide.md

 ### Remix IDE guide
 ---
 Remix is a great tool that allows you to easily write, test and deploy smart contracts on any EVM-compatible  blockchain.
-Moreover, integration with MetaMask allows the utilization of any RPC, that’s why we’ve just set up a reference to Subspace core EVM in our MetaMask wallet!
+Moreover, integration with MetaMask allows the utilization of any RPC, that’s why we’ve just set up a reference to Autonomys core EVM in our MetaMask wallet!

 Remix has [amazing documentation](https://remix-ide.readthedocs.io/en/latest/), but this guide will cover everything required to get you started.